arturonline/docs/Web/React/State/Class State.md

 ## Update state: `this.setState`

-A component changes its state by calling the function `this.setState()`.
+A class component changes its state by calling the function `this.setState()`.

 Any time that you call `this.setState()`, `this.setState()` AUTOMATICALLY calls `.render()` as soon as the state has changed.